The Chicken and the Egg - Which came First? An Accurate, but Not Very Serious Analysis

 The Egg Came First

 So that's it then.
 The quote from Roman philosopher Macrobius elsewhere on this page indicates that the question has probably existed since the beginnings of human thought, and has always been treated in the same way by humans - a bit of a joke question yet with a serious underlying biological puzzle.
 The quote shows that human beings really haven't changed very much over the millenia in the way they ponder these questions.
 Yet if humans haven't changed, chickens and eggs clearly have.
-Once chickens and chicken eggs did not exist.
+Once upon a time chickens and chicken eggs did not exist.
 And if they did not exist, one must have come first.

 And now the answer is clear and definitive.
 Without a shadow of a doubt: THE EGG (fertilised chicken egg) CAME FIRST !!!